Hrodgeir/Embedded-Systems-Project/README.md

 The range of accepted inputs is from -1.00 to +1.00.
 This results in a scaling factor of 2^7, or 128.

-## Optimizations Will Include:
+## Optimizations Include:
- - Software Pipelining
+ - MAC Instructions
  - Vector Operations
  - Operation Strength Reduction
+ - Loop Initialization and Termination